Enviro & Petroleum Engineer

 Do you have ideas to improve distributing gas to all the retail stations?
 Taking oil out of the ground, putting it on a ship, then filling a bunch of smaller vehicles to drive it around to stations where it goes back in the ground seems inefficient.

-Asked by Hollest over 10 years ago
+Asked by Hollest about 11 years ago

 This is way beyond my area of expertise but i do have a basic understanding of the process, which is way more complicated than most people realize.
 Crude oil first goes to a refinery where it is blended with other crudes with different properties and then processed to become gasoline, diesel, jet fuel, paraffin (wax) and many, many other products.
 From a refinery, gasoline (just one of the products) is sold to various retail buyers and is then transported via pipeline and/or tanker truck to distribution terminals (where it may be re-sold again) and then taken to gasoline stations.
 I think the system we currently have, is actually pretty efficient and lets the free market function well to deliver gasoline at a competitive price to the consumer.
 The current system also allows us to re-route supplies during periods of severe weather and to react to changes in demand during different driving seasons.